-Functional verification poses a major bottleneck in modern design cycles [1].
-It becomes even more complex when performed in regression mode at early design stages, where thousands of input vectors are applied to heavily exercise both standard and corner-case functionality.
-The co-existence of potentially multiple design errors at this stage results into hundreds of error traces exposed.
-Design debugging, which accounts for more than 60% of the verification effort [1], is the task that locates design errors using information provided by these traces.
-It does so by using formal tools, which take as input a single error trace and automatically determine possible error sources (suspects) in the RTL [2]-[5].
-These are finally examined by the engineer to track down the exact error, a process known as detailed debug [6].
+Functional verification poses a major bottleneck in modern design cycles [4].
+It becomes even more complex when performed in regression mode during early design stages, where thousands of input vectors are applied to heavily exercise both standard and corner-case functionality.
+The co-existence of potentially multiple design errors at this stage results in hundreds of error traces being exposed.
+Design debugging, which accounts for more than 60 % of the verification effort [4], is the task that locates design errors using information provided by these traces.
+It does so by using formal tools, which take as input a single error trace and automatically determine possible error sources (suspects) in the RTL [3, 7, 13, 14].
+These are finally examined by the engineer to track down the exact error, a process known as detailed debug [11].